IBM/kif/docs/tutorial.md

 ## 6 Statement annotations

 Up to now, we have dealt only with plain statements ([`Statement`][kif_lib.Statement]).
 These are statements consisting of a subject, a snak, and nothing else.
 In KIF, statements can also carry extra information referred to collectively as **annotations**.
-These statements with annotations ([`AnnotatedStatement`][kif_lib.AnnotatedStatement]) behave exactly as plain statements but besides a subject and a snak also carry a set of qualifiers, a set of reference records, and a rank.
+These statements with annotations (or annotated statements, see [`AnnotatedStatement`][kif_lib.AnnotatedStatement]) behave exactly as plain statements but besides a subject and a snak also carry a set of qualifiers, a set of reference records, and a rank.
 The **qualifiers** qualify the statement assertion, the **reference records** contain provenance information, and the **rank** indicates the quality of the statement.

 The boolean parameter *annotated* instructs the [`filter()`][kif_lib.Store.filter] method to obtain the annotations associated with each returned statement.
 The variant [`filter_annotated()`][kif_lib.Store.filter_annotated] can also be used to filter annotated statements.
 (It behaves exactly as [`filter()`][kif_lib.Store.filter] with the *annotated* flag set to `True` but its return type is [`AnnotatedStatement`][kif_lib.AnnotatedStatement] instead of [`Statement`][kif_lib.Statement].)